KuroiRaku/COMP371OpenGL/README.md

 ## Model Control
 You can select each of the model through the keys 1,2,3,4.
-From there here are the controls ‘U’: to increase the scale
-‘J’: to decrease the scale
-‘WASD’: to move the model up, left, down, right respectively ‘SHIFT + WASD’: to rotate the model up, left, down, right respectively by 5 degrees respectively ‘P’: to render model with points
-‘L’: to render model with lines
-’T’: to render model with triangles
+From there here are the controls â€˜Uâ€™: to increase the scale â€˜Jâ€™: to decrease the scale â€˜WASDâ€™: to move the model up, left, down, right respectively â€˜SHIFT + WASDâ€™: to rotate the model up, left, down, right respectively by 5 degrees respectively â€˜Pâ€™: to render model with points â€˜Lâ€™: to render model with lines â€™Tâ€™: to render model with triangles